Sleepytale Logo

 Rosie loved a good rhythm.

-She tapped her foot, then tapped again.
+She tapped her foot.
+Then tapped again.
+Then couldn't stop.

 Pigeons flapped and rose like a gray cloud that forgot to be quiet.